maximilionus/telemonitor/README.md

 ## Configuration File
 This configuration file will be generated on first start in `./Telemonitor/` directory and needs to be modified.

+Configuration file will be automatically checked on each bot start to remove deprecated and add new *keys*.
+All actions with config file will be listed in [log file](#logging).

+### Default `config.json`
 ```jsonc
 {
     "api_key": "123:token__here", // Telegram bot api token